Free Use vs. CNC Kink: Understanding the Differences

 Ready to explore these intense dynamics safely?
 The BeMoreKinky app offers over 23 taboo roleplay scenarios including CNC and free use fantasies, helping couples navigate consent negotiations and boundary setting for these advanced kinks.

 The core distinction: in free use, the fantasy centers on immediate access and casualness.
 In CNC, the excitement comes from the struggle and adrenaline of a faux non-consensual scenario.
 Both involve pre-negotiated consent, but the flavor of the fantasy differs significantly.
+The gap in popularity is striking too: according to Aella's Big Kink Survey, which gathered nearly 1 million responses, 63% of people find free use dynamics erotic compared to 36% who express interest in CNC fantasy.
+Free use's broader appeal likely comes from its gentler entry point — you don't have to act out a struggle to enjoy it.

 What Does CNC Mean in Kink?
-(Not Machinery!)

 Where Free Use and CNC Overlap